-Writing Center - Professional and peer tutorial assistance is available on a walkin basis to students who wish to develop their writing skills.
-Assistance with research papers, analytical writing, essays, and other Core and major course writing assignments are available.
+Writing Center - Professional and peer tutorial assistance is available on a walk-in basis to students who wish to develop their writing skills.
+Assistance with research papers, analytical writing, essays, and other Core and major course writing assignments is available.